Configuration

 Caution

 When using MAGS, you usually have several million files to back up at least.
-To not let the Spectrum Protect Client log size get out of hand, it is almost always useful to put the QUIET Option in your dsm.opt for windows systems or in a client option set for remote *nix clients.
+To not let the STORAGE PROTECT Client log size get out of hand, it is almost always useful to put the QUIET Option in your dsm.opt for windows systems or in a client option set for remote *nix clients.
 When using a remote instance, this is even more important since the logs have to be sent over to the MAGS system.
 See also here: QUIET

 ISP/TSM Client Location (local)